someengineering/resoto.com/docs/concepts/search/merging-nodes.md

 :::

-A nested search is a complete, standalone query and can use the features of any other query.
+A nested search is a complete, standalone query and can use the features of any other search.

 The result of a nested search is merged with the original node under the given merge name.